Quick 1888: Cricket

 As a cricket club, Quick has produced a number of national representatives in both men's and women's cricket.
 Most recently, two members represented the Netherlands national women's cricket team at the 2008 Women's Cricket World Cup Qualifier.

 The club is affiliated with the Koninklijke Nederlandse Cricket Bond.
-It currently has four teams, two senior men's, one women's and a veterans team, making it the largest cricket club in the east of the Netherlands.
+It currently has three teams, two senior men's and a veterans team, making it one of the larger cricket clubs in the east of the Netherlands.